Affiliate Disclosure: This post may include affiliate links. If you click and make a purchase, I may earn a small commission at no extra cost to you.

 Recover the external backup (When the System is working)

 You can recover this backup in two ways, i.e., from the Backup menu or the File History menu.
-We are going to use the same backup menu that we used to create the backup.
+We will use the same backup menu that we created to create the backup.
 Let’s see how to do it.

 1. Open Advanced Recovery Options

 Go to Settings > System > Recovery.
 In the Advanced Startup section, click Restart Now.
-To get into the Windows recovery environment, you can also hold Shift and click Restart in the Start menu.
+To access the Windows recovery environment, you can also hold the Shift key and click Restart in the Start menu.

 2. Go to the System Recovery Menu through the Windows Recovery Environment